 We use them to see places where the enamel on your teeth may be wearing thin due to cavity-causing bacteria.
 We can also use X-rays to keep track of things that may be changing in your mouth.
 If you have wisdom teeth that haven't been removed and are in danger of being impacted.
 We have found that it is very beneficial to be able to share our patients x-rays with them in a digital format.
 Because the images that we take of your mouth are high resolution and digital, we can zoom into particular areas of the mouth to show you exactly what is going on in your mouth at the moment.

 The digital X-rays that we take are immediately viewable, and we can even share them with you as soon as we take them.

 Don't Forget Your Bi-annual Cleaning and Examination!

-Remember to call us at (832) 975-0990 to schedule your bi-annual cleaning and exam.
-These appointments go a long way to ensure that we can prevent oral health issues from occurring, saving you time and money.
-We look forward to seeing you smile!
+These appointments go a long way to ensure that you prevent oral health issues from occurring, saving you time and money.

 Call us today at (832) 975-0990 if you have questions about x-rays or a periodontal procedure.